OtisIrachi/Alexa-Controlled-Bar/README.md

 ESPAlexa, https://github.com/Aircoookie/Espalexa

 Construction techniques are at you own discretion.
-This is the basically functionality for two motors, with end-of-limit switch stops.
+This is the basic functionality for two motors, with end-of-limit switch stops.
 No warranty implied.